John-Abbott-College/4A8-Notes/07_Connecting_to_a_database.md

 1. Download a sample database [SQLite Sample Database And Its Diagram (in PDF format)](https://www.sqlitetutorial.net/sqlite-sample-database/)

-2. Learn how to use SQLite by following this [Practical SQLite Commands That You Don't Want To Miss](https://www.sqlitetutorial.net/sqlite-commands/)
+2. Learn how to use SQLite command-line tool by following this [Practical SQLite Commands That You Don't Want To Miss](https://www.sqlitetutorial.net/sqlite-commands/)

-3. It is assumed that the student remembers SQL from their database class, but if not, ([SQLite Tutorial - An Easy Way to Master SQLite Fast](https://www.sqlitetutorial.net/)).

-4. Datatypes in SQLite is different than other standard relational databases.
+3. Datatypes in SQLite is different than other standard relational databases.
 Please read the following on [SQLite Data Types And Its Important Concepts Explained](https://www.sqlitetutorial.net/sqlite-data-types/)

+4. It is assumed that the student remembers SQL from their database class, but if not, ([SQLite Tutorial - An Easy Way to Master SQLite Fast](https://www.sqlitetutorial.net/)).

 5. Answer the following questions: